Transcript: GMO Soy & Breast Cancer

 The maximum residue levels are set at parts per million.
 The concentrations found within human bodies is measured in parts per billion.
 This study found glyphosate can activate estrogen receptors at a few parts per trillion, increasing the growth of estrogen receptor positive human breast cancer cells in a petri dish.
 These results indicate that truly relevant concentrations of the pesticide found on GMO soybeans possesses estrogenic activity.

-But consumption soy is associated with lower breast cancer risk, and improved breast cancer survival.
+But consumption of soy is associated with lower breast cancer risk, and improved breast cancer survival.

 That may be because most GMO soy in the U.S. is fed to chickens, pigs, and cows—it’s used for livestock feed, whereas most of the major soy food manufacturers use non-GMO soy.
 Or it could be because the benefits of eating any kind of soy may far outweigh the risks, but why accept any risk at all when you can organic soy products, which by law exclude GMOs.